Account

 Do I have to convert cryptocurrency into dollars immediately?

-The short answer to this question is "it's a good idea."
-When a business accepts cryptocurrency as payment for goods and services, the transaction must immediately be recorded as income using the fair market value of the cryptocurrency on the date of receipt.
-Technically, you are not obligated to exchange or convert the cryptocurrency into U.S. dollars immediately.
-However, if you do not do so, and the value of the crypto goes up, you could find yourself having to pay both income taxes as well as reporting and having to pay taxes on capital gains when the currency is ultimately converted into dollars or used to pay for business expenses.
-If the value goes down before you convert it, declaring the loss can be complicated.
+You are not obligated to exchange or convert the cryptocurrency into U.S. dollars immediately.
+However, if you hold it and the value increases, you could owe both income taxes and capital gains taxes when the cryptocurrency is eventually sold, exchanged, or used to pay for expenses.
+If the value decreases before you convert it, reporting the loss can be more complicated.

-Keep in mind that there can be variations in the way different cryptocurrency exchange services value transactions.
-It is important for business owners to be consistent with the exchange used to reduce the likelihood that the IRS will question your approach.
+Be aware that there can be differences between cryptocurrency exchanges in how they value transactions.
+It’s important for business owners to be consistent with the exchange used to reduce the likelihood of questions from the IRS.

 What are the tax implications of owning cryptocurrency?